unfinishedideas/nvim_config/README.md

 Note: use command `:LspRestart` to reset the LSP if the hightlighting gets off

+## Installation

+- You will have to install nvim: [INSTALL.md](https://github.com/neovim/neovim/blob/master/INSTALL.md)
+- Once installed, put these configuration files where nvim expects them.
+On linux this might be `~/.config/nvim`. `:h rtp` willl show you that `XDG_CONFIG_HOME` is the environment variable to set.
+- You will have to install Packer: [README.md](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#quickstart)
+- Once installed, config files in place and `XDG_CONFIG_HOME` is pointed at the right place (you may need to set it in .bashrc or whatever shell you are using) - navigate to `/lua/unfinishedideas` and open `packer.lua` and run `:so` then `:PackerSync`.

 ## Making changes

 - If you want to make changes to the plugins you will generally do that in `/lua/unfinishedideas/packer.lua`.
 Once you made your changes, be sure to shout it out with `:so` and then run `:PackerSync`
 - Configure and set shortcuts for individual plugins in `/after/plugin/nameOfPlugin.lua`

+## Troubleshooting

+- Sometimes Treesitter will break - try running `:TSUpdate` to fix